chuanqisun/htmaa-2025/src/posts/week-14/index.md

 ![Manual restoration process](./media/restore-human.webp)
 **Manual restoration process**

-- To make this project more interesting, I also used large-language model with vision skills to restore the spectrogram.

-The AI restoration is similar to the manual process except I prompted AI to also restore the [formants](https://en.wikipedia.org/wiki/Formant) stripes that lost in the engraving.
+To make this project more interesting, I also used a large-language model with vision skills to restore the spectrogram.
+The AI restoration is similar to the manual process except I prompted AI to also restore the [formants](https://en.wikipedia.org/wiki/Formant) stripes that were lost in the engraving.

 ![AI restoration](./media/restore-ai.webp)
 **AI restoration process ([chat log](./code/reconstruction-trace.txt))**

-Upload both reconstructions to my custom [spectrogram players](https://code.chuanqisun.com/spectrogram-recorder/) and hear the results:
+I uploaded both reconstructions to my custom [spectrogram player](https://code.chuanqisun.com/spectrogram-recorder/) and compared the results:

 <audio src="./media/quote-before.mp3" controls></audio>
 **Original**